Relational Long Short-Term Memory for Video Action Recognition: Experiments

 \subsection{Experimental evaluation on Relational LSTM network}

 In this experiment, we investigate how well standalone Relational LSTM module can perform on this task.
 We exclude local branch from our architecture and name the rest Relational LSTM network, and conduct experiments on it using split 1 of UCF-101 dataset.
 The spatial stream is initialized from pre-trained ResNet-101-v2 on ImageNet, and the temporal stream is initialized from the temporal stream of Temporal Segment Networks (TSN) proposed in \cite{wang2016temporal}.
 We compare its performance with our implementation of TSN using ResNet-101-v2 as backbone in Table \ref{table:r-lstm vs tsn}.
 From the table, we observe that Relational LSTM network itself achieves a similar overall performance as TSN.
 Combining the two models yields obvious increases in both spatial stream and temporal streams, indicating that TSN and our Relational LSTM network are complementary to some extent.
 This complementary behavior is to be expected as the Relational LSTM network is designed to focus more on object interaction and long-term motion features, whereas TSN emphasizes learning appearance and short-motion features.
+Inspired by this complementary behavior, we designed the two-branch network architecture, where local branch aims to explore more on local features (e.g., appearance and short-motion features) by spatial-temporal pooling operations, and non-local branch aims to explore more on non-local features (e.g., object interactions and long-term motion features) through our proposed Relational LSTM module.
+It is worth noting that our local branch captures appearance/short-motion features in a different way compared to TSN.
+Our local branch aggregates snippet-level feature representation into video-level representation before FC layer, whereas TSN aggregates multiple snippet-level predictions after FC layer into a video-level predictions.